 Highlighted by the global pandemic, digital poverty is now at the forefront of most minds.
 The extent of the digital divide has only been expanded with many children now learning from home.

-A lack of or limited access to the internet, none or not enough devices at home, and none or a limited knowledge of using this technology, has led to many students suffering by being left behind in their learning and studies from classmates and others around the UK.
+A lack of or limited access to the internet, none or not enough devices at home, and none or limited knowledge of using this technology has led to many students suffering by being left behind in their learning and studies from classmates and others around the UK.

 These skills are already essential in most lines of work, and post-pandemic with the significant changes made to the way we work will almost certainly see a rise in demand for such skills.

-Thankfully a number of organisations and individuals are working hard to put an end to this, including IET and Plum Innovations Ltd. Donated equipment, free broadband and community support are helping to reduce this, but there is still much more to be done.
+Thankfully, a number of organisations and individuals are working hard to put an end to this, including the IET and Plum Innovations Ltd. Donated equipment, free broadband and community support are helping to reduce this, but there is still much more to be done.

 - Not all families have laptops and broadband to help their children keep learning at home.

-- Even if schools are able to provide laptops there are still barriers in terms of parents' IT skills and children having space to study.
+- Even if schools can provide laptops there are still barriers in terms of parents' IT skills and children having space to study.

 - Dixons Carphone has pledged £1m to help in the fight to end digital poverty in the UK.